MannPatel15012009/IDAI-1000428-Mann-Paresh-Patel-Mathematics-for-AI-SA/README.md

 # 🚀 Aerospace Data Insights: Rocket Launch Visualization Dashboard

-## 🌍Project Overview
+## 🌍 Project Overview

-The **Aerospace Data Insights: Mission Dashboard** is an interactive web application built using **Python, Streamlit, Plotly, and scientific computing libraries** to analyze and visualize space mission data.
-The app transforms complex aerospace datasets into an intuitive dashboard that allows users to explore how different mission parameters influence outcomes.
+The **Aerospace Data Insights: Mission Dashboard** is an interactive web app built with **Python, Streamlit, and Plotly** to analyze space mission data.
+It enables users to explore relationships between mission parameters like payload weight, fuel consumption, cost, crew size, duration, and success rates through dynamic, filterable visualizations.

-The platform visualizes important mission attributes such as payload weight, fuel consumption, mission cost, crew size, scientific yield, mission duration, and distance from Earth.
-Through interactive charts and correlation analysis, users can identify relationships between these variables and better understand the factors that contribute to successful missions.

-A dynamic filtering system allows users to customize the analysis by selecting launch vehicles, adjusting maximum mission distance, or viewing only highly successful missions.
-As filters change, all visualizations update automatically, enabling real-time exploratory data analysis.

-In addition to data analytics, the dashboard includes a **rocket launch simulation module** based on **Newton’s Second Law of Motion**.
-Users can adjust parameters such as rocket mass, engine thrust, fuel quantity, payload weight, and burn rate to observe how these factors affect rocket behavior during launch.
+The dashboard includes a **rocket launch simulation** based on **Newton's Second Law (F = ma)**.
+Users can adjust mass, thrust, fuel, payload, and burn rate to see how these factors affect altitude and velocity over time—with optional atmospheric drag for realism.

-The simulation models gravitational force and optionally includes atmospheric drag to produce a more realistic representation of rocket ascent.
-It generates visual outputs showing **altitude over time** and **velocity over time**, helping users understand rocket acceleration and flight dynamics.

-By combining **data visualization, interactive controls, and physics-based simulation**, the application provides a comprehensive platform for exploring aerospace mission performance and the science behind rocket launches.
+The app combines **real-world mission analytics** with **physics-based simulation**, offering an engaging platform to understand aerospace data and rocket dynamics.

 ---
 ## Live App Link